kevgo/text-runner/README.md

 ```
 </a>

-- the `files` key describes via a glob function which files are executed by Tutorial Runner.
+- the `files` key describes via a glob function which files are executed by TextRunner.
   It automatically ignores hidden folders as well as `node_modules`.

 - the `actions` section contains configuration information specific to actions.